 Years ago I had a Halloween tinsel wreath that I had bought.
 I had gotten it my first year of college and it proudly hung in my dorm room and I continued to decorate with it for years.

-Our last home was part of a co-op and one of those rules was that by mid October we had to change the screen on the storm door to the glass cover.
-That door faced east.
-When the glass cover was on and the sun was shining the space between the screen and the main door could create a lot of heat.
+Our last home was part of a co-op and one of the rules we had to follow was that by mid October we had to change the screen on the storm door to the glass cover.
+Our storm door faced east.
+When the glass cover was on, and the sun was shining, the space between the screen and the main door could create a lot of heat.
+In fact it could seriously cook.
 Do you see where this story is going?

 At the start of every October I would hang my Halloween tinsel wreath on that door.
-Years of hanging in that heat ended up ruining my last wreath.
-The extreme heat melted the tinsel and eventually pieces of it would fall off every time I touched it.
-I kept it as long as I could, but I eventually had to throw it away.
+Years of hanging in the extreme heat ended up ruining that wreath.
+The heat literally melted the tinsel and eventually pieces of it would fall off every time I touched it.

 - 18in Wire Wreath

-You’re going to start by working on the outside are of the wreath.
+You’re going to start making your wreath by attaching the tinsel to the outside area of the wire frame.
 For my wreath that meant I was working with the pumpkin tinsel garland.

-This part can be a little trickier since the outer tinsel can sometimes get in the way.
+While the process is the same this part can be a little trickier since the outer tinsel can sometimes get in the way.
 I accidentally pulled the end of the garland off the strand while pulling it through.
 Luckily I was able to easily hide that.
-It really isn’t difficult to add the inner garland as long as you’re paying attention.

 - Halloween Mousse